erosman/CodeMirror-plus/addon/mode/README.md

 Apply style to any keywords in any CodeMirror instance, with or without an active `mode`

 - Install the file in `/addon/mode/` or any preferred directory
-- Add the `keyword: {word: style}` option to the editor instance e.g.
+- Add the `keyword: {word: style}` option to the editor instance
+- Strings are case-sensitive

     ```js
     const editor = CodeMirror(document.body, {